daisy-sooyeon/emotion-training/README.md

 *Notebooks:* `모델1_happy.ipynb`, `모델2_sad.ipynb`, `모델3_angry.ipynb`

-> Get the emotion-specific emotion detection models by training the photos of the members that fit the project-defined criteria of the specific emotion
+> Get the emotion-specific emotion detection models by training the photos of the members that meet the project-defined criteria for each emotion

 ## Expressiveness Model: Detecting How Strongly Emotions Are Expressed